DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Frost Nova
 "A sudden pulse of biting cold washes forth, stopping even the most ferocious advances."
-- Deal 6 Ice Damage to all enemies.
+- Deal 6 Ice damage to all enemies.
 - Reduce enemy Cast Speed by 2 this turn.

 Cost: